regular/ssb-electroparty-download-server/README.md

 # Workflow

-1. You generate a 'magic file' of the maximum size of the config data you want to embed
+1. You generate a 'magic file' as a placeholder for the config data you want to embed

 2. You build ssb-electroparty for the platforms you want to support (chances are. somebody already did that for you.)
 Note, the electroparty build output is platform-specific, but not application-specifi!

 3. You place the magic file into the build output, and call it 'config' (or any other name you like)

 4. You pack and zip the build output along with the magic file.
-Because the magic file has high entropy, it will be copied verbatim into the zip file.

 5. You prepare an application-specific config file (called a "profile").
 This is an ssb-client/sbot config files with some extra properties that configure Electron's BrowserWindow and stuff like that).
 You also put your application-specific configuration here.
 You can have mutliple application profiles for dufferent applications or different use cases of the same application (for a kisok mode, for example)